 That kind of experience would leave a mark on the character.
 A comparison can be made with the character of Jack Sparks in Mark Frost’s The List of Seven and The Six Messiahs.
 In these two stories, which is a fictional account of Arthur Conan Doyle and his inspiration of Sherlock Holmes, Jack Sparks is an agent to the crown who hunts down his opposite number brother (his Moriarty) and both survive a fall from a waterfall.
 The character returns to Doyle more somber and many shades darker for the experience.

 The entirety of these two stories is symbolic of the death and resurrection of Sherlock Holmes.
-A light character followed by a transformational decent into darkness to be followed by a resurrection full of transformation into a more mature character.
+A light character followed by a transformational descent into darkness to be followed by a resurrection full of transformation into a more mature character.

 Joseph Campbell would be delighted to see that this story follows The Hero’s Journey in the tradition of most myths.
 Holmes and Harry Potter emerge transformed after their singular defining events.
-For Potter it is the final trial of the maze to the Goblet of Fire, facing a resurrected Voldemort, and having to bring back his friend’s corpse back to Hogwarts.
-For Holmes it was the literal descent into the falls and “The Great Hiatus”.
+For Potter, it is the final trial of the maze to the Goblet of Fire, facing a resurrected Voldemort, and having to bring back his friend’s corpse back to Hogwarts.
+For Holmes, it was the literal descent into the falls and “The Great Hiatus”.

 Just as a large pipe, the deerstalker hat, and the use of cocaine are part of Sherlock Holmes, his death and resurrection are part of his myth.

-Those of us who have been following the latest installments into the Holmes mythos, have just seen the Moriarty/Holmes face off in both Sherlock Holmes: Game of Shadows and Sherlock: The Reichenbach Fall.
+Those of us who have been following the latest installments into the Holmes mythos have just seen the Moriarty/Holmes face off in both Sherlock Holmes: Game of Shadows and Sherlock: The Reichenbach Fall.

 It’s to be expected.